reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-06-v2.md

 In this lab, you will complete the following activities:

- - Exercise 1: Configure Lab Prerequisites
- - Exercise 2: Setup Azure Data Explorer
+ - Task 1: Setup Azure Data Explorer
- - Exercise 3: Run Simulated IoT Devices
+ - Task 2: Run Simulated IoT Devices
- - Exercise 4: Visualize Data using Azure Data Explorer Queries
+ - Task 3: Visualize Data using Azure Data Explorer Queries

 ## Architecture Diagram